thanlong/VMOSPro_RootXposed_Terminal/README.md

 ### VphoneGaga 2.1.3 (with Magisk)
 Good news for anyone who want to run Magisk on VMOS that Vphone have proper system and can run Magisk properly.
-Because VphoneGaga doesn't allow Magisk on init stage so I only put it run on late_start stage so Magisk modules cannot load.
+Because VphoneGaga doesn't allow Magisk on init stage so I only put it run on late_start stage so Magisk modules cannot load which need to load after post-fs-data and before late_start stage.
 VphoneGaga kernel doesn't support mount namespace so impossible to make MagiskHide work.

   1. Download `vmostool_magisk.zip`
   2. Import to VphoneGaga.
 You can find it at `/sdcard/Documents`, extract to any folder.
 For example here `/sdcard/Documents/vmostool_magisk`.